Kimchi-buchimgae

-It is usually served as some banchan, appetizer or snack.
+It is usually served as a banchan (appetizer or snack).

-When preparing kimchi-jeon, brine from kimchi is often added, especially that of baechu-kimchi, made from Napa cabbage.
+When preparing kimchi-jeon, brine from kimchi is often added, especially that of baechu-kimchi, made from napa cabbage.
 The brine lends its red color to the batter but is not spicy itself.
 Along with kimchi, it is served as anju with alcoholic beverages such as makgeolli or dongdongju.
-These days, in addition to the basic ingredients, it is often made with various ingredients such as seafood or cheese.
+These days, in addition to the basic ingredients, it is often made with ingredients such as seafood or cheese.